 Although not a substitute for professional counseling, we hope the webinars help start the conversation around caregiving stress.

-These webinars are free to you and sheduled for April 29 (4 PM PST) , May 6 (5 PM PST) and May 13 (5 PM PST).
+These webinars are free to you and scheduled for April 29 (4 PM PST) , May 6 (5 PM PST) and May 13 (5 PM PST) and can be viewed afterwards.
 You can sign up for just one or all three.
 1000 participants can join each webinar and the first 100 people to sign up will be able to chat/interact with the facilitator, Eileen Devine.

 Note: Participants should download Zoom in advance of the webinar.
 All 3 webinars will be recorded and available online after each event as well.